- Am I eligible to apply for the programme?

 - Is there a minimum number of modules I have to complete in any one year?

 No, it is up to individual students to organise their own workload.
-Students may register for only one module, or up to four/six core modules, in any one year depending on the course taken.
-They will not usually receive elective module materials until successful completion of a minimum number of core modules and may then register for between one and eight elective modules in any year, again depending on the course taken.
-The course registration period lasts five years.
+Students may register for only one module, or up to four/six core modules, in any one year depending on the programme taken.
+They will not usually receive elective module materials until successful completion of a minimum number of core modules and may then register for between one and eight elective modules in any year, again depending on the programme.
+The programme registration period lasts five years.
 If a student registers to study individual modules only, the registration period is two years.

 - What happens if I pay for and register for modules but find I am unable to study them during the year, due to other commitments?